Klassik Open Air

 Old Town

-April 24, 2027 | April 23, 2027 Preview of the Blue Night Art Competition
+April 24, 2027 | April 23 Art Competition Preview

 Old Town

-April 24, 2027 | April 23, 2027 Preview of the Blue Night Art Competition
+April 24, 2027 | April 23 Art Competition Preview

-During Nuremberg's largest Long Night of Art and Culture, courtyards, museums, libraries, cultural shops, educational institutions, clubs, churches, and squares are transformed into a colorful stage for installations, readings, dance, music, performances, and light art under a changing theme.
+During Nuremberg's Long Night of Art and Culture, courtyards, museums, libraries, cultural corner shops, educational institutions, clubs, churches, and squares are transformed into a colorful stage for installations, readings, dance, music, performances, and light art under a changing theme.
 Up to 120,000 visitors of all ages experience the Old Town in a unique nocturnal atmosphere.
 The event invites you to marvel, explore, and participate.

 Photos: Uwe Niklas, Steffen Kirschner, Jacco Kliesch, Cassandra Wolf